When it comes to people forming immediate opinions of you, your business, services, or products, Google search results are king.

 De-indexing a web page removes it from search results.
 Google uses what is colloquially known as a ‘spider’ to crawl each web page on the Internet.
 This “spider” gathers data which is then used to create its search results through a complicated algorithm even the higher-ups at Google would probably have trouble explaining.
 Think of de-indexing as bug spray.
 The web-page still exists, but Google’s spider does not detect it and does not place it in its index.

-Unfortunately, Google’s honoring of court ordered content removals has steadily declined over the past five years and can be inconsistent at best.
+Unfortunately, the likelyhood of removing defamatory content from Google has steadily declined over the past five years and can be inconsistent at best.
 Removing online content from Google and internet search results is no longer a “guarantee.”

 Some legal experts suspect it is due to increased content removal requests by authoritarian governments.
 Others speculate it is in response to unethical attorneys and reputation management agencies abusing the removal process for profit.
 Whatever the reason, Google now closely vets all court orders it receives and routinely declines to de-index when the court order raises any red flags.